 Their daughters Ashley and Addison both talked openly about their struggles, from the fear of losing their dad, to the pain of seeing him suffer.
 They also shared the same gratitude in what coming through the other side of the darkest days has done for their relationship with each other, their dad, and Christine.
 They have all learned to communicate and express their love for each other out loud by being there for each other.

 The overwhelming message from them is that there is hope.
 There is hope through the struggles and darkest days, and they have made it their mission to share that hope with others.

-Dan and Christine have created a foundation, The Dan Brite Scholarship as a way of giving back to the community that has held them so well.
+Dan and Christine have created a foundation, the Dan Brite Scholorship, to give back to the community that has held them so well.
 Their foundation selects recipients for college/trade school scholarships.

 Sign up with your email address to receive news and updates.

 Such a beautiful family and what a powerful story of victory through tragedy.
 Just another example of Gods’ faithfulness in our darkest times and how in our weakness God can raise us up with a new purpose in life; to glorify Him.
 Thank you for sharing their story and we want to thank them for letting us hear it.

 Thank you so much Dad!
 I sure do love you!